simon-engledew/ruby-process-lock/README.md

 # ProcessLock

-A simple class to aquire and check process-id file based locks on a unix filesystem.
+A simple class to acquire and check process-id file based locks on a unix filesystem.

 ## Installation